smartnic/sigcomm21_artifact/README.md

 sh k2.sh benchmark.bpf 0 3 benchmark_win1.bpf.out
 sh k2.sh benchmark.bpf 4 5 benchmark_win2.bpf.out
 ```

+The first command invokes K2 to optimize window [0,3] for program `benchmark.bpf`, and store the output
+program in `benchmark_win1.bpf.out`, while for the second command, K2 takes the same program `benchmark.bpf`
+as an input to optimize window [4,5] and stores output program in `benchmark_win2.bpf.out`

 ##### Expected result
 For window [0,3], K2 reduces 16 instructions to 14, while for window [4,5], the number of instructions is
 reduced to 15.